Learn what the body knows, the mind doesn’t.

 _______________________________________

-Find your Audience: Click on the picture below which best shows you.
+Click on a picture below which best represents you

 _______________________________________